SyedVz/aivisioncore/README.md

     ```bash
     python3 -m pip install -r .\requirements.txt
     ```

+    For CV2X, some libraries are different from the above.
+So, in a separate python environment install cv2x imp requirements
+     ```bash
+    python3 -m pip install -r .\requirements_imp.txt
+    ```

 2. Run the test script from one level above this dir

     ```bash